Back to index of Scrabble pages by Donald Sauter.

 The J, Q, X, and Z have always held a special place in Scrabble.
 In the "old days", their difficulty of use combined with their big point values made them hot potatoes.
 You could make a killing with them... or they could kill you.
 This continued until 1978, when the Official Scrabble Players Dictionary came along and turned the JQXZ into gobs and gobs of mindless points.

-In Scrabble III the JQXZ are enchanted.
-Play them right-side-up in a big word for a 30 point bonus, or... flip them over for a blank!
+In Scrabble III the JQXZ are wild.
+Play one right-side-up in a big word for a fitting 10, 20 or 30 point bonus, depending on word length, or... flip it over for a blank!
 Now they pull you in two directions, each requiring more Scrabble thinking than ever.

 To gain access to the biggest words in the language, you may pick off one or two letters from the trailing end of a word in the service of stretching that word into a bigger word.
 For example, you could pick off the silent E from COGITATE to form cogitatION (a 2-letter stretch.)

 For more detail and discussion, please visit the Scrabble III rules page, but this handy Scrabble III on a Slip about says it all: